 In standard Redfish, data is encoded in JSON.
 In this specification, data is encoded in Binary Encoded JSON (BEJ) as defined in clause 8.
-In order to translate between the two encodings, the MC uses a
+In order to translate between the two encodings, the MC uses a schema lookup table that captures key metadata for fields contained within the schema.
+The dictionary is necessary because some of the JSON tokens are omitted from the BEJ encoding in order to achieve a level of compactness necessary for efficient processing by RDE Devices with limited memory and computational resources.
+In particular, the names of properties and the string values of enumerations are skipped in the BEJ encoding.

-898 Each Redfish resource PDR can reference up to four classes of dictionaries for the schemas it can use3:
+916 Each Redfish resource PDR can reference up to four classes of dictionaries for the schemas it can use:

-- Standard Redfish data schema (aka the major schema) - Standard Redfish Event schema - Standard Redfish Annotation schema - 902 Standard Redfish Error schema - Major and Event Dictionaries may be augmented to contain OEM extension data as defined in the Redfish base specification, DSP0266. - 905 Event, Error, and Annotation Dictionaries shall be common to all resources that an RDE Device provides. - 906 Dictionaries for standard Redfish schemas are published on the DMTF Redfish website at - 907 http://redfish.dmtf.org/dictionaries.
-Naturally, these dictionaries do not include OEM extensions.
-RDE - 908 Devices may support their resources with either the standard dictionaries or with custom dictionaries that - 909 may include OEM extensions, and that may also be truncated to contain only entries for properties - 910 supported by the RDE Device.
+- Standard Redfish data schema (aka the major schema) - Standard Redfish Event schema - Standard Redfish Annotation schema - Standard Redfish Error schema - Major and Event Dictionaries may be augmented to contain OEM extension data as defined in the Redfish base specification, DSP0266. - 923 Event, Error, and Annotation Dictionaries shall be common to all resources that an RDE Device provides. - 924 Dictionaries for standard Redfish schemas are published on the DMTF Redfish website at - 925 http://redfish.dmtf.org/dictionaries, Naturally, these dictionaries do not include OEM extensions, RDE - 926 Devices may support their resources with either the standard dictionaries or with custom dictionaries that - 927 may include OEM extensions, and that may also be truncated to contain only entries for properties - 928 supported by the RDE Device.